-Educators who reside in a bush fire prone area will be added to our Bushfire register.
-Educators required to install the VicEmergency app on their phone and set their watch zone to 20km radius from their residence.
+Educators who reside in a bush fire prone or grass fire area will be added to our Bushfire register.
+Educators are required to install the VicEmergency app on their phone and set their watch zone to 20km radius from their residence.
 Any notification from the VicEmergency app must be checked promptly.

 We encourage all other educators and families to also monitor the fire danger ratings for their district by downloading the VicEmergency app.
-Children are not to attend family day care on CODE RED days.
+Children are not to attend family day care on CODE RED (Catastrophic rating) days.